PostHog/posthog.com/contents/blog/remote-culture.md

 Since you can't directly see people and talk to them in person, it's essential that you have great communication, both from a perspective of "workplace" wellbeing, as well as productivity.

-Communication is a broad topic, but there are three points that are part of our values which I'd like to briefly expand upon:
+Communication is a broad topic, but here are three points that are particularly important to us:

 #### Asynchronous Communication
 If possible, structure your company to use as much asynchronous communication as possible.